 Dumplings (饺子 jiǎozi) are a traditional food type that is widely popular, especially in North China.
 Chinese dumplings consist of minced meat and/or chopped vegetables wrapped in a thin dough skin.
 Popular fillings are minced pork, diced shrimp, ground chicken, beef, and vegetables.
 Dumplings can be cooked by boiling, steaming, or frying.

 Dumplings are also a traditional dish eaten on Chinese New Year's Eve.
 As they look like Chinese silver ingots (Chinese money in old times), it is believed that the more dumplings you eat during the New Year celebrations, the more money you will make in the New Year.
 Making dumplings is a good way to interact with your friends and relatives.
 You will see a busy kitchens with Chinese families making dumplings during Chinese New Year.
-Read more abou Dumplings.
+Read more about Dumplings.

 7. Ma Po Tofu